 The hardware used in our solutions is produced by contract manufacturers.
-Our current contract manufacturers include Hon Hai Precision Industry Co., Ltd. ("Foxconn") and AsiaTelco Technologies Co.
-In the fourth quarter of 2018, we transitioned to using Foxconn as our primary contract manufacturer for reasons of capacity, quality assurance and to complete the move of the manufacturing of our U.S. market-bound products outside of mainland China.
+Our primary contract manufacturers include Hon Hai Precision Industry Co., Ltd. ("Foxconn") and Inventec Appliance Corporation (IAC), each of whom manufactures our product outside of mainland China.
 Under our manufacturing agreements, such contract manufacturers provide us with services including component procurement, product manufacturing, final assembly, testing, quality control and fulfillment.
-These contract manufacturers are located in Asia and are able to produce our products using modern stateof-the-art equipment and facilities with relatively low-cost labor.
+These contract manufacturers are located in Asia and are able to produce our products using modern state-of-the-art equipment and facilities with relatively low-cost labor.

-We outsource our higher volume manufacturing in an effort to:
+We outsource our manufacturing in an effort to:

-- · focus on our core competencies of design, development and marketing; - minimize our capital expenditures and lease obligations; - realize manufacturing economies of scale; - achieve production scalability by adjusting manufacturing volumes to meet changes in demand; and - access best-in-class component procurement and manufacturing resources.
+- · focus on our core competencies of design, development and marketing; - minimize our capital expenditures and lease obligations; - realize manufacturing economies of scale; - · achieve production scalability by adjusting manufacturing volumes to meet changes in demand; and - access best-in-class component procurement and manufacturing resources.